 My data collection method is qualitative, involving a discursive analysis of five films released between 2010 and 2015, which contain a central character with a disability.
 The films analysed are My Own Love Song (2010); The Intouchables (2011); Morgan (2012); Still Alice (2015) and The Theory of Everything (2015).
 I dedicate a chapter to the analysis of each film where I identify and explain how they repeat a silent discursive style.
 I have selected these films because they depict a range of disabilities covering physical, cognitive and psychiatric disability.
-Disabled people do not constitute a homogenous group, as subjectivities are shaped by types of disabilities, the stage of life at which disability is acquired, and other intersecting identities (Shuttleworth, Wedgewood & Wilson, 2012, pp.174-175).
+Disabled people do not constitute a homogenous group, as subjectivities are shaped by types of disabilities (Shuttleworth, Wedgewood & Wilson, 2012, pp.174-175).
 In recognition of this diversity, I have selected films that portray both female and male leading disabled characters, as this is necessary to examine the different ways that disabled bodies are gendered through representational systems.
 I have also selected films that represent diversity of race, class and sexuality.